Jakus23/alphabet-of-thought/README.md

 - inspired by python, ymal, JSON, Clojure, SQL, org and Markup
 - ideal for working productively

-There are 7 idea types and 7 connections types
+There are 7 idea types and 7 connection types

 ## ideas (the “tokens”)